-There’s been no Instagram posts of the two times my housemates were arguing so badly that they called the cops to our apartment; no Facebook evidence of one of them attempting to lock us out and refusing to pay bills and rent in an attempt to get the rest of us evicted; no tweets about commuting to work or anything at all that would be exactly the same as I would do in Dublin.
+There have been no Instagram posts of the two times my housemates were arguing so badly that they called the cops to our apartment; no Facebook evidence of one of them attempting to lock us out and refusing to pay bills and rent in an attempt to get the rest of us evicted; no tweets about commuting to work or anything at all that would be exactly the same as I would do in Dublin.
 Only things that are cool and different make the grade.

-There’s also been no mention of the times (few and far between thank goodness) when I felt I’d just rather be at home because not only does social media enable us to lie to others, it allows us to lie to ourselves along the lines of the “faraway hills are greener” adage.
+There’s also been no mention of the times (few and far between thank goodness) when I felt I’d just rather be at home because not only does social media enable us to lie to others, it allows us to lie to ourselves along the lines of the “far away hills are greener” adage.

-Being able to remain in constant contact with Ireland can sometimes makes it harder to live in the city around you and to break that connection just for a little while because you’re so concerned with what is going on back home.
+Being able to remain in constant contact with Ireland can sometimes make it harder to live in the city around you and to break that connection just for a little while because you’re so concerned with what is going on back home.
 Your friends are all still having fun without you.
-Your family are still carrying on with their normal lives.
+Your family is still carrying on with their normal lives.
 Watching all that play out from afar when you may not have the same kind of support system around you can be a very lonely thing.

 A few years ago, a young girl spoke anonymously to the Huffington Post about her struggle with bulimia and the bad effects that social media had on her recovery.
 Whenever she felt lonely, instead of eating something, as she would when she was sick, she would log in to Facebook.

 As time went by, she began to feel anxious if she wasn’t able to regularly check the page like this.
-She spent her days thinking of something she could post that night to show that she was recovering, to prove to everybody that she was ok, and it in turn became a replacement obsession.
+She spent her days thinking of something she could post that night to show that she was recovering, to prove to everybody that she was ok, and it, in turn, became a replacement obsession.

 For some, living away from Ireland can be like this.
 The bad days, the times you hate your new home, the ways that you may think Ireland is better are whitewashed over because many of us are constantly filtering our lives to compare them to other people’s own filtered version of their lives.

 I would even go so far as to say that it’s turned competitive.
-Some may try and outdo each other to make sure everybody knows that they are having the very best time not living in Ireland and putting pressure on themselves to maintain this for any extended period of time must be exhausting.
+Some may try and outdo each other to make sure everybody knows that they are having the very best time not living in Ireland and putting pressure on themselves to maintain this for an extended period of time must be exhausting.